-3.1.Adapting the SERVQUAL Instrument
+3.1 Adapting the SERVQUAL Instrument

-GIQUAL, the SERVQUAL type instrument developed for the measurement of service quality in the Greek Insurance Industry, initially included 26 items, 22 from the revised SERVQUAL scale (Parasuraman et al., 1991) and 4 from extensive consultation with a group of 10 Area and Branch Managers of three leading Greek Insurers.
+GIQUAL, the SERVQUAL type instrument developed for the measurement of service quality in the Greek Insurance

+Industry, initially included 26 items, 22 from the revised SERVQUAL scale (Parasuraman et al., 1991) and 4 from extensive consultation with a group of 10 Area and Branch Managers of three leading Greek Insurers.

-They considered that although the five SERVQUAL dimensions can indeed accommodate the various aspects of insurance quality in Greece, four additional items should be added to the SERVQUAL scale to evaluate the effect of price, product quality, ambiguity of the terms of insurance contracts and delays in claims settlement, on customers' perceptions of service quality in the Greek insurance industry.
-Price was regarded as a tangible item and product quality, ambiguity of terms and settlement delays as reliability items.
-They further suggested that GIQUAL would better be used in the context of personal interviews.
+The group concluded that although the five quality dimensions can indeed accommodate the various aspects of insurance quality in Greece, four additional items should be added to the SERVQUAL scale to evaluate the effect of price, product quality, ambiguity of insurance contracts terms and delays in claims settlement, on customers' perceptions of service quality in the Greek insurance industry.
+Price was considered as a tangible item and product quality, ambiguity of terms and settlement delays as reliability items.

+The group further suggested that GIQUAL would better be used in the context of personal interviews.
 This was confirmed in the instrument's pretesting phase, with a group of 50 experienced insurance customers, as in many cases extensive explanations on the meaning of certain items were necessary.

 GIQUAL was initially applied to a sample of 168 insurance consumers over 25 years old, having some contact with their insurance company in the last three months.
-For each consumer the difference scores $Q_i = P_i - E_i$ for the 26 items were computed and the Cronbach's $\alpha$ reliability coefficients (Cronbach, 1951) were calculated for each of the 5 quality dimensions.
-The removal or redeployment of items between dimensions was based on the "increase of $\alpha$ if item deleted" criterion (Pallant, 2001).
-During this process only one item (Q7 - price) had to be removed, leaving GIQUAL with the following 25 items, for which $\alpha$ values varied from .78 to .93 between dimensions.
+For each consumer the difference scores $Q_i = P_i - E_i$ for the 26 items were computed and the Cronbach's α reliability coefficients were calculated for each of the 5 quality dimensions.
+The removal or redeployment of items between dimensions was based on the "increase of α if item deleted" criterion (Pallant, 2001).
+During this process only one item (Q7 - price) had to be removed, leaving GIQUAL with the following 25 items1.

-• Tangibles (four items) - modern equipment and technology (Q1), visually appealing physical facilities (Q2), neat appearing employees and agents (Q3), visually appealing materials associated with service (Q4)

-• Reliability (eight items) - keeping promises when promise to do something by a certain time (Q5), offering products and services of utmost quality (Q6), issuing contracts with clear, transparent and non ambiguous terms (Q8), settling customers' claims with no unnecessary delays (Q9), showing sincere interest in solving customers' problems (Q10), offering services right the first time without unnecessarily discomforting customers (Q11), providing services within the specified contract time limits (Q12), issuing error free bills, statements, receipts, contracts, claims and other documents (Q13).
+- Tangibles (four items) modern equipment and technology (Q1), visually appealing physical facilities (Q2), neat appearing employees and agents (Q3), visually appealing materials associated with service (Q4) - Reliability (eight items) keeping promises when promise to do something by a certain time (Q5), offering products and services of utmost quality (Q6), issuing contracts with clear, transparent and non ambiguous terms (Q8), settling customers' claims with no unnecessary delays (Q9), showing sincere interest in solving customers' problems (Q10), offering services right the first time without unnecessarily discomforting customers (Q11), providing services within the specified contract time limits (Q12), issuing error free bills, statements, receipts, contracts, claims and other documents (Q13).